 | OpenAI | GPT-5.4 | $2.50 | $15.00 |

 That isn't an apples-to-apples quality comparison.
 It's a margin comparison.
-For teams that still think in GPT-4o-era defaults, the lesson is to reprice the workload against today's premium API lanes rather than assume the old managed-model baseline still makes sense.
-If V4-Flash is good enough for routing, summarization, codebase Q&A, or low-risk agent steps, the expensive model needs to justify each escalation.
+If V4-Flash meets quality requirements for routing, summarization, codebase Q&A, or low-risk agent steps, the expensive model needs to justify each escalation.

 Long context used to be something you saved for premium flows because it was expensive and operationally awkward.
 V4 makes a different design pattern more plausible:

 That matters for AI engineering because context policy becomes a product decision.
-You can ask whether a user should pay for a more complete working set, whether cached context should be reused across sessions, and whether the agent should carry raw tool traces instead of summarizing them too aggressively.
+You can ask whether a user pays for a more complete working set, whether cached context gets reused across sessions, and whether the agent carries raw tool traces instead of summarizing them too aggressively.

 The LeetLLM deep dive on million-token context windows covers the broader point: context length isn't just a number in a model card.
 It changes memory, latency, evaluation, and cost.